jaipandya/SublimeTutor/tutorial/chapter_2_2.md

 -----------

 The block below has some words that need to be deleted.
-Move your cursor to the end of the word that needs to be deleted and use `⌘ + ⌫` shortcut to remove that word.
+Move your cursor to the end of the word that needs to be deleted and use `Cmd + Delete` shortcut to remove that word.

 ```
 There are a some words fun that don't belong paper in this sentence.